NamamiShanker/microservices-flask-example/README.md

 ## Information
 1. User *test.csv* file included in helpers folder to check data ingestion process.
 2. User the postman collection in helpers folder to test the API.
+3. The database is already filled with dummy data.

 ## HLD LLD